 This was a suddenly planned trip.
 Rajath (my brother) was in our home this weekend.
-We wanted to go for a trip with him.
+We wanted to go on a trip with him.
 Yelagiri, a hill station in Tamilnadu was the place which we thought easy to travel in a day.
 When checked in Google, we felt the place pretty good.
 As planned, we started from home at 6.00 AM.
 We had to take Hosur road to reach Yelagiri.
 The road was empty as we started early and as it was Sunday.

 At around 8 o’clock, we stopped for breakfast in Kamath Upachar which was on the way to Krishnagiri.
 After having a tasty breakfast, we started towards Krishnagiri.
 The highway was too good.
 All of us enjoyed the drive.
 Thilak took the help of GPS to go to a place called Jolarpet.
 There, we had to cross a railway track and unfortunately there was a goods train standing near the crossing and the people near the crossing told us that it would take lot of time for that train to leave.
 We asked the alternate route to reach Yelagiri with one person who was walking there.
 He told us the way, but that road was in a very bad condition.
 There were huge potholes on that road and were filled with water.
 So, our option of that alternate route became invalid.
 Our GPS navigation helped us with another route which was a longer route.
 We did not have any other choice, so we took that route and started towards Yelagiri.
 The road was beautiful.